BiDAlab/UWF4DR-Benchmark/src/models/README.md

 unzip Models.zip -d models/pretrained
 ```

-You may store the extracted files in any local directory.
+You may also download the ZIP file directly using your browser and extract it locally.

 ---